TNT4ME/techo-clean/README.md

 ## Fork

-This fork makes Teto's face & hair a bit clearer and translates a few comments to english.
+This fork adds Truecolor support (RGB mode) along with remade pixel art and translates all the comments to english.
+Although I used Google Translate, I'm sure the translations are accurate.

 ![fork eg](https://github.com/TNT4ME/techo-clean/blob/main/teto-clear-eg.png)